progmaticltd/homebox/docs/email-configuration.md

 stored in the folder "lists".

 !!!
 Note
-    If the folder does not exists, the email will be placed in your INBOX.
+    If the folder does not exists, it will not be created automatically, and the email will be placed in your inbox.

 ## Custom Postfix options

 You can add any compatible postfix configuration, by defining the variable "extra-settings" into your system.yml file.
 In this case, anything this variable contains will be added into the main.cf file.

 The [postfix documentation](http://www.postfix.org/documentation.html) should help you.

 Example: You want to send a copy of any email received to another external address, and allow the VRFY command: